amuuu/problems-and-solutions/polymorphism-not-working.md

 #### Description:

 Suppose `BaseClass` has a bunch of childs and I wanted to have a collection of its child's objects.
 So naturally I created a list with the `BaseClass` type.
 Logically, when adding objects to the list polymorphism should happen and when you want to access an object inside the list and call a function of that object, you expect that the function from that **child class** will be called but it was not working as I was expecting.
+Instead, the implementation of the `BaseClass` was being called.

 #### Solution that worked: